mazetoken/mminer/README.md

 `npm i`

 _*Ignore errors/warnings (if any appears eg. keccak and secp256k1 ; it is because of npm v.6x).
-Do not run npm audit fix!_
+Do not run npm audit fix!
+Do not update npm to v.7x_

 Open windows explorer (no need to close a command line) and go to mminer folder on your drive C. Click on mminer folder and you will see the miner files.
 Open .env file in notepad (or any other editor).
 Paste your WIF (your mining address private key) here "..."
 (WIF="...").
 Leave BCHD_GRPC_URL="" and BCHD_GRPC_CERT="" empty / no url (or paste known url in BCHD_GRPC_URL="...").
 You can type your mining tag (your nick or whatever) in MINER_UTF8="...".
 Save the file

-Go back to the command line and type commands:
+Go back to the command line and type commands (usually you need to do this only once to download txids):

 `export NODE_OPTIONS=--max_old_space_size=4096` (for 4GB RAM)

 or `export NODE_OPTIONS=--max_old_space_size=8192` (for 8GB RAM)

-*_or you can use my .cache file - type/paste this command: `wget https://github.com/mazetoken/mining/raw/master/tokens%20cache/maze/.cache` or this for Mist: `wget https://github.com/mazetoken/mining/raw/master/tokens%20cache/mist/.cache`_
+*_or you can use my .cache file - type/paste this command: `wget https://github.com/mazetoken/mining/raw/master/tokens%20cache/maze/.cache` or this for Mist: `wget https://github.com/mazetoken/mining/raw/master/tokens%20cache/mist/.cache` - make sure that if you downolad it there is dot (.) in the filename - .cache.
+You can calculate max old space for your RAM amount - 1024 x your RAM_

 `npm start`